nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

   <br><em>Figure 3</em>
 </p>

-💡 Note that variables and methods in the Command class is empty as it will be covered under [Commands](#commands).
+💡 Note that variables and methods in the Command class is empty as it will be covered under [Commands](#commands). <br>
 💡 For a full list of ParseXYZCommand, see [Appendix 8.1 List of ParseCommand Classes](#parseXYZCommands)

 1. The ParserManager receives the user input message as a whole.